rbkjefkj/magebit/README.md

 * Error messages on the frontend are unstyled
 * PHP files are very messy
 * PHP email validation is probably unfinished?
 Or at least untested
+* Maybe test.html has too much JS and too little PHP?!
+Really only my DB queries use PHP...
+But I was informed over at StackOverflow that that's how it's supposed to work.

 I could obviously fix all these with more time but as I said I'm extremely tired of writing this app.